WukLab/FPGA-OS/mm/paging_hashed/hls_mapping/README.md

 Key-value pairs are stored in 512bit hash buckets.
 Each hash bucket has 7 32bit-to-32bit key-value pairs (each pair has a permission bit), a bitmap, a 26bit chaining address and a 1bit chaining flag.

 This IP need to connect to an allocator.
 If a hash bucket in DRAM is full, when new setting request hit that hash bucket, this IP will call the allocator to allocate a new bucket to store more key-value pairs.

+TODO:

+- Need to implement policy for evicting entry from BRAM
+- Should move dependency checking forward
+- Need to implement delete entries